Sick time off for regular contract covered, classified, and professional staff

 All full-time staff earn eight hours of sick time off per month.
 This accrual rate is the same for all monthly paid staff, no matter your employment program, and does not change with length of service.

-Part-time employees (0.5 FTE or higher) earn sick time off on a prorated basis, based on their percentage of full-time equivalent (FTE).
-For example, 20 work hours per week equals 0.5 FTE.
-Therefore, a 0.5 FTE employee earns 50 percent of the time off that a full-time employee earns, or four hours.
+Regularly scheduled part-time employees with an FTE earn sick time off on a prorated basis, based on their percentage of full-time equivalent (FTE).
+For example, a part-time employee with a 0.5 FTE who works 20 hours of a 40-hour full-time workweek earns 50 percent of the time off that a full-time employee earns, or four hours.

-Overtime exempt classified non-union employees do not accrue any time off during a calendar month in which they have taken more than 80 hours of unpaid time off, prorated for part-time employment.
-(For 0.5 FTE, that would be 40 hours.)
+Overtime exempt classified non-union employees do not accrue any time off during a calendar month in which they have taken more than 80 hours (pro-rated for part time) of unpaid time off.

 Maximum time off accrual